LNA/TDDWebServer/README.md

 # WebServer

 An HTTP server written in Java.
+98% Test Driven.

 ## CORE
 This server was created to handle http requests such as get, put, post, option and delete.